 8. Camden Harbour Inn, New England, USA

 For more than a century now, lovers of the great outdoors have come to unwind at this gracious New England Victorian inn overlooking the coast.
 Behind its traditional white clapboard exterior of Camden Harbour Inn, the décor today bears the imprint of modern European design.
-The award-winning restaurant, Natalie’s, offers a new take on fine dining, showcasing Maine’s bounty, including the famous Maine lobster.
-Perched on a hilltop, from its wrap around porch and delightful picture windows, the inn offers 180-degree views of Penobscot Bay, Camden Harbor, and the surrounding mountains, the perfect invitation to explore the beautiful coastline of Maine.
+Natalie’s award-winning restaurant offers a new take on fine dining, showcasing Maine’s bounty, including the famous Maine lobster.
+Perched on a hilltop, from its wrap-around porch and delightful picture windows, the inn offers 180-degree views of Penobscot Bay, Camden Harbor, and the surrounding mountains, the perfect invitation to explore the beautiful coastline of Maine.